dan-silver/microsoft-graph-azure-functions-starter/README.md

    * `git remote add azure YOUR_GIT_URL`
 * Push a deployment
   * (make sure TypeScript recompiled after you updated your secrets file with npm run build)
+  * You may need to setup credentials under `Platform Features / Code Deployment / Deployment Credentials`
   * `git add .`, `git commit -m 'Initial commit'`, `git push azure master`
 * Check the logs and your function should be running!